the-human-colossus-foundation/oca-spec/docs/specification/README.md

 _[language-specific object]_

-A Label Overlay defines attribute and category labels.
-For example, for an attribute named `dateOfBirth`, you may wish to display the label as `Date of birth`, which is more meaningful and user-friendly when displayed to an end user in places such as form inputs and error messages.
+A Label Overlay defines human readable attribute names.
+For example, for an attribute named `dateOfBirth`, you may wish to call it `Date of birth`, which is more meaningful and user-friendly when inspected by human.

-In addition to the `capture_base`, `type`, and `language` attributes (see [Common attributes](#common-attributes)), the Label Overlay MUST include the following attribute:
+In addition to the [Mandatory attributes](#mandatory-attributes) and [language](#language), the Label Overlay MUST include the following attribute:

 - `attribute_labels`